All Non-Essential Work Paused

 As the number of COVID-19 cases skyrocketed across the City and the State, lawmakers continuously criticized the governor and the mayor for allowing construction work on high-end apartments and office spaces.
 They argued by doing so, the health of construction workers and their families were being endangered.

-Due to the soaring number of detected Coronavirus cases in New York State and lawmakers urging for the sites to be closed immediately, Governor Cuomo updated the order and announced that most residential and commercial construction is suspended.
-At the same time, work that falls under the essential construction work category, including infrastructure (bridges, roads, transit facilities, etc.), hospitals, affordable housing, and emergency repairs is still permitted.
-According to the updated order, “all nonessential construction must shut down except emergency construction.”
-However, nonessential construction, renovation and demolition may still move production in certain emergency circumstances (for example, if it is deemed that it would be unsafe to allow for the project to remain unfinished).
+Due to the soaring number of detected Coronavirus cases in New York State and lawmakers urging for the sites to be closed immediately, Governor Cuomo updated the order and announced that most residential and commercial construction was suspended.
+At the same time, work that fell under the essential construction work category, including infrastructure (bridges, roads, transit facilities, etc.), hospitals, affordable housing, and emergency repairs was still permitted.

 Regulations During COVID-19

 According to the State’s executive order, essential construction sites must still maintain social distancing practices and companies will face a fine up to $10,000 for every safety violation.
 The Department of Buildings also created an interactive map with all the essential sites across the City.
-The map is being updated every day and tracks in real time essential projects, as well as emergency work, like restoring heat and electricity.
-Some of the currently active construction sites include the following:
+Some of the sites that remained active inlcuded the following:

 - New York University